sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 User/Group/Role/Permission
 ==========================

-Fire Insights supports users, groups, roles and permissions.
-A User can belong to multiple groups and have multiple roles.
+Fire Insights supports users, groups, roles, and permissions.
+A user can belong to multiple groups and have multiple roles.
 Each role can have multiple permissions associated with it.

 Groups
 ------